jndre/In-the-DOM-We-Trust/README.md

 ### Setup using the Convenience Script

-Either run the convenience script or manually execute the steps from the following section.
+Run the convenience script or manually execute the steps from the following section.
+Either way, the scripts will require root privileges to install several apt packages.
+We recommend to run this artifact in a VM to prevent permanent changes to the host.

 ```bash
 ./install.sh